Aparna Shankar writes for The Bastion the means and methods by which a state can gather the required data to make evidence-based policy decisions.

 **By focusing on entrepreneurial skills as a core competency, the Indian education system can also become inclusive to the needs of the informal and agricultural sector; which account for approximately 60% of national income in India and are slated to account for a larger proportion of income as production becomes increasingly automated.

 Nobel Prize winner Amartya Sen has catapulted our understanding of welfare economics through his seminal work on capabilities.
-He argues, firstly, that poverty is multidimensional and secondly, that freedom from poverty can be obtained only when people’s capabilities are enhanced; thereby increasing one’s freedom of choice.
-If one were to make the primary argument that education is a basic means of augmenting long term human capability, it would stand to reason that resource allocation within the public education system is a key lever towards poverty alleviation.
+He argues, first, that poverty is multidimensional and second, that freedom from poverty can be obtained only when people’s capabilities are enhanced; thereby increasing one’s freedom of choice.
+If one were to make the primary argument that education is a basic means of augmenting long term human capability, it would stand to reason that resource allocation within the public education system is a key lever towards poverty alleviation within a country or state.
 This series of thought pieces will use the Eisenhower Matrix to suggest how resources could be allocated from the perspective of state provision of education.

-This first piece will serve as a thought inducing introduction to the concept.
+This first piece will serve as an introduction to the concept.
 Part 2 will delve into the nuances of the lifetime human need for education, from the perspectives of equitable delivery and uniformity.
-Part 3 will place components of the National Education Policy 2020 into the matrix, and part 4 will conclude by proposing a rationale for the strategic stance discussed through the series.
+The final part will conclude by proposing a rationale for the strategic stance discussed through the series.

 Let us make the following broad assumptions:

-Firstly, that the state wants to do everything it can for its citizens, so that we grow and become poverty free as quickly as possible.
+First, that the state wants to do everything it can for its citizens, so that they grow economically and become poverty free as quickly as possible.

-Thirdly, that resources are constrained and there is a significant opportunity cost to all allocation decisions.
-It therefore becomes necessary to have a system by which one prioritises and allocates resources.
+Third, that resources are constrained and there is a significant opportunity cost to all allocation decisions.
+It therefore becomes necessary to have a system by which one prioritises and allocates resources (eg- the Eisenhower Matrix).

-We could further take the stance that the objective of state-provided education should be to ensure that citizens are provided with an academic/intellectual base through which they can gain lifelong agency of choices.
-It then becomes the education departments’ primary responsibility to ensure (by means of policy and provision) that citizens are able to build and maintain an adequate livelihood, which provides for their basic necessities (or today’s version of roti, kapda, makan) at least.
+We could further take the stance that the objective of state-provided education should be to ensure that citizens are provided with an intellectual base through which they can gain lifelong agency of choices.
+It then becomes the education departments’ primary responsibility to ensure (by means of policy and provision) that citizens are able to build and maintain an adequate livelihood, which provides for their basic necessities (or today’s version of roti, kapda, makan) through the education they have obtained.
 Practically, this means that the 15 odd years of education which a child obtains today should meaningfully support the subsequent 45 years of their working life.

-Additionally, assuming we seek to live in an equitable society, the opportunity to build such a livelihood should be equally provided to all citizens.
+Additionally, assuming we seek to fabricate an equitable society, the opportunity to build such a livelihood should be equally provided and equally accessible to all citizens.
 It should be noted that while equity is not essential to the conceptualisation of resource allocation, it becomes essential in deciding the executional strategy for the education provision within a society.

-Therefore, keeping the aforementioned goal of a poverty free, equitable society in mind, we can agree that state resources should be allocated towards education provision.
+Therefore, keeping the aforementioned goal of a poverty free, equitable society in mind, we can agree that state resources should be allocated towards provision of public education within a given society.
 Then, the questions before us are:

 How does one decide to what end funds should primarily be allocated?